SKY-ALIN/regta/docs/source/index.rst

 **Various job types**
   Create async, thread-based, or process-based jobs depending on your goals.

-**Support different code styles**
+**Flexible Intervals**
+  Use standard `timedelta` object or specially designed `Period` for highly responsible jobs.

+**Multi-Paradigm**
-  Create OOP styled or functional styled jobs.
-Regta also provides an interface to reuse user's already written code.
+  Design OOP styled or functional styled jobs.
+Also, Regta provides an interface to reuse already written code by a config.

-**CLI interface to work with jobs**
+**CLI Interface**
-  Regta provides a CLI tool to list and start available written jobs.
+  Regta provides a CLI tool to start, list and create jobs by template.

-**Logging**
+**Professional Logging**
-  Redefine standard and define your own logging.
+  Redefine standard logger and define your own.
+ANSI coloring is supported.

 Check :ref:`quick-start` to start